Delphi89/FindArrayinArray/README.md

 There are 2 ways to solve this problem:
 1. FindArrayinArray - created by me (tested, it seems it works fine)
-2. seaarch_subarray - created by ChatGPT (not tested yet but looks good)
+2. seaarch_subarray - created by ChatGPT (2x faster)

 # Find Array in Array
 Python code that checks if a given 2d array is part of another given 2d array